FaithAlone.net

 Repent Means "To Turn"

-Almost every single verse in the Bible that uses the word "repent" is interpreted to mean "turn from sins".
+Almost every single verse in the Bible that uses the word "repent" is interpreted by proponents of this doctrine to mean "turn from sins".
 In reality, the word "repent" simply means "to turn", and context must determine what is being turned from.
-In regard to Salvation, you are turning from unbelief to belief in the Savior.
+In regard to Salvation, one is turning from unbelief to belief in the Savior.

-Comparing Scripture with Scripture, it's easy to show that in regard to Salvation, the person who has trusted in Christ has repented:
+And, from Scripture, it can be demonstrated that, in regard to Salvation, the person who has believed in Christ has repented:

 Luke 13:2-3